Kumaranshub/OptiGPU/README.md

 ## Overview

 **BARF (Binarily Augmented Reality Framework)** is a wearable AI-powered augmented reality system that enhances human perception in real time.
 Built using a head-mounted AR setup, BARF transforms raw visual input into meaningful, contextual insights—delivered directly into the user’s field of view.
+Using Apples A13 Chip to Power it.
+Iphone se (2020)

 The project aims to replicate an **Iron Man–style HUD experience** by integrating: